Become a Nurse

 The program embraces nursing as a practice profession that requires considerable psychomotor skill and cognitive ability to provide safe and effective care.
 USU offers state-of-the-art simulation laboratories, experienced nurse educators, and a wide variety of clinical experiences.

-2. Associate of Applied Science in Nursing (AAS)
+Associate's of Science in Nursing (AAS)